gramener/gramex/gramex/apps/guide/config/README.md

             handler: FileHandler    # ... to a Gramex FileHandler
             kwargs:                 # ... and passes it these arguments:
                 path: home.html     # Use home.html as the path to serve
+    app:
+        browser: /                  # Open the home page when the app loads

+Create this `home.html` in the same directory:

+    :::html
+    <h1>Hello Gramex</h1>

+Run `gramex` from that directory.
+You should see "Hello Gramex" on your browser.
+(You may need to press `Ctrl+F5` or `Ctrl+R` to refresh the cache.

 Here is a full [reference of gramex.yaml configurations](../root.gramex.yaml).